masataka-eth/AutoRename-forPython/README.md

 # Library for Solidity bit operation

 ## Why
-It is very difficult to change part names when generating generative images!
+It is very difficult to change part names when generating "generative images"!
 I want to simplify this.

 ## How to Use
 install Python